 Calcium deposits are a significant issue when it comes to clogging as this forms substantially bigger particles on the inside of the shower heads or even between the filter screen within it.
 This can cause the water pressure to decrease.
 They also form scales on pipes.

-Iron causes rust corroding away the pipe joints, shower arms, and shower heads.
+Iron causes rust to corrode away the pipe joints, shower arms, and shower heads.
 Changing shower heads when such a problem is noted lowers the risk of polluted water being released from them.

 If you do see a lot of weird black dots on your shower head, that possibly could be black mold.
 Black mold is complicated to get rid of and can cause a number of health issues.
-Other possible pathogens could include Mycobacterium Avium that can cause pulmonary infections, and Stenotrophomonas Maltophilia that survives on the black slime gathered around taps and shower joints.
+Other possible pathogens could include Mycobacterium Avium which can cause pulmonary infections, and Stenotrophomonas Maltophilia which survives on the black slime gathered around taps and shower joints.

 Shower heads become a suitable breeding ground for several other germs, mold, and bacteria over time as they are located in hot and humid environments that facilitate microbial growth.

-The presence of slime may restrict proper removal of irritants and germs attempted with a solution wash.
+The presence of slime may restrict the proper removal of irritants and germs attempted with a solvent wash.
 Moreover, hot sprays might disperse bacterial spores into the air that may infect your entire house.

 Also, plastic shower heads tend to carry a lot more of these germs than metal ones.
-Consider switching on to stainless steel showeheads if you haven’t already.
+Consider switching on to stainless steel showerheads if you haven’t already.

 Replacement of shower heads is a must in such cases.

 The role of filters in shower heads: Have your showerheads got filters placed within them?

 If not, you may consider buying one with a filter in place.
-Filters purify the water that runs from your shower collecting all the larger particles of sediments and prevent clogging and blockage.
+Filters purify the water that runs from your shower collecting all the larger particles of sediments and preventing clogging and blockage.